 In fact, it is one of the best examples of the utilization of electrical energy.
 On the other hand, if I talk about Natural Electrical Energy examples; then, Thunder Lightning is the best example of the natural source of electrical energy.

-Last but not least one in my list of the top 6 different types of energy and their examples is Chemical Energy.
+Last but not least one in my list of the top 6 different forms of energy and their examples are Chemical Energy.
 Chemical Energy is a form of energy stored in chemical substances.

 During a chemical reaction, this energy is released or absorbed when the chemical bonds are made or broken.
 All the information about chemical energy is stored in chemical substances.

-Chemical Energy can be easily converted into other forms of energy by chemical reactions.
+Chemical Energy can be easily converted into other types of energy by chemical reactions.
 In fact, they are often released in the form of heat (thermal energy) or light.

 Generally, there are two types of chemical energy reactions.
 These are Endothermic Chemical Reaction and Exothermic Chemical Reactions.

 Well, the simplest example of chemical energy is the use of Batteries.
 I mean, nowadays they are everywhere.

 With batteries, we convert chemical energy into electrical energy.
 On the other hand, we can make use of chemical energy in terms of fossil fuels, such as the burning of gasoline, or burning of coal, etc.

 Biomass, wood, petrol, coal, natural gas, etc are also good examples of stored chemical energy.
 In other words, you can say that chemical energy is one of the best examples of stored energy.

 Other Forms of Energy